fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl1.rst

 Welcome to the "Implementing a language with LLVM" tutorial.
 This tutorial runs through the implementation of a simple language, showing how fun and easy it can be.
-This tutorial will get you up and started as well as help to build a framework you can extend to other languages.
+This tutorial will getValue you up and started as well as help to build a framework you can extend to other languages.
 The code in this tutorial can also be used as a playground to hack on other LLVM specific things.